-Los Angeles International Airport (LAX) is the second busiest airport in the United States and the fourth busiest airport in the world.
+Los Angeles International Airport (LAX) is the second busiest airport in the United States and the third busiest airport in the world.

 LHR London Heathrow Airport

-London Heathrow Airport (LHR) is one of the world’s busiest international airports and the hub of the civil aviation world.
+London Heathrow Airport (LHR) is one of the world’s busiest international airports and a major hub of the civil aviation world.

 - Serves in excess of 75 million passengers

 - Covers 194 destinations in over 82 countries

 Manchester Airport (MAN) is the international gateway for the North of England and the UK’s third largest airport.

 - Serves in excess of 27 million passengers each year

 - Covers over 199 destinations worldwide

 Orlando International Airport (MCO) is the busiest airport in the state of Florida and the 10th busiest airport in the United States.
 The airport is a major international gateway for the mid Florida region.